gabebw/save-your-vines/README.md

 1. Wait a minute or two then reload the page.
 In the "GitHub Pages" section you'll see a green message with a link to your new blog.
 1. You're done!

+## Adding new lines

+If you've liked some Vines since running this script, run the script again and it will create posts for only those new Vines:

+    ./did-it-for-the-vine.sh